jackBrioschi/integration.Qlikv2/README_Jack.md

     ```

-#### Known Limitation
+#### Known Limitations / Considerations
 If you are using extensions in your Qlik Apps, you need to load them from the Management Console of your tenant.
-Please before doing it, check [this page](lease check the requirements on this page before importing them into Qlik Cloud) where you can find requirements for extensions compatibility in Qlik Cloud.
+Please before doing it, check out  [this page]https://help.qlik.com/en-US/cloud-services/Subsystems/Hub/Content/Sense_Hub/Admin/mc-extensions.htm) before importing them into Qlik Cloud where you can find requirements for extensions compatibility in Qlik Cloud.